The Laboratory

 BrainFrame

-BrainFrame focuses on the creation of a Cloud-HPC simulation platform which combines heterogeneous accelerator technologies with an intuitive programming interface for technically non-savvy neuroscientists for conducting high-speed neural simulations as well as general brain experimentation.
+This theme focuses on the creation of a novel Cloud-HPC simulation platform which combines heterogeneous accelerator technologies with an intuitive programming interface targeting technically non-savvy neuroscientists for conducting high-speed neural simulations as well as general brain experimentation.
 The theme currently seeks to provide a comprehensive pool of innovative technical solutions to serve neuroscientific experiments.
-Although concerned with a variety of efforts, the flag ship research of the theme is to develop an easy-to-use heterogeneous HPC brain simulation framework using PyNN as a front-end, the BrainFrame Framework.
+Although concerned with a variety of efforts, the primary research objective of the theme is to develop an easy-to-use heterogeneous HPC brain-simulation framework using NeuroML as a front-end, the BrainFrame framework.
+In conjunction with the SiMS theme, in BrainFrame we have recently started experimenting with memristor-based artificial-brain models for their ultra-high computational and energy-efficiency potential.

 Brain Dynamics